-Here in the U.S. we are fortunate to have the West Coast for so many reasons, one being the wine, food and landscapes of Napa Valley.
-Just like most regions of the world, Napa has its own distinct culture, one that pays homage to food that is grown, picked and shortly after presented quite beautifully on your plate.
+Here in the U.S., we are fortunate to have California for so many reasons, one being the wine, food and landscapes of Napa Valley.
+With its own distinct farm-to-table culture, Napa pays homage to food that is grown, picked and shortly after presented quite beautifully on your plate.
 People here have great respect for the land and the food that thrives on it.
-That’s why you’ll more often than not see locally grown organic ingredients on a menu.
+That’s why you’ll more often than not see locally-grown organic ingredients on a menu.
 In many ways, eating in the Valley is a privilege.
-There is not only a distinct beauty in the presentation of most meals, but your body feels (and is) nourished from the “aliveness” of the ingredients.
+There is not only a distinct beauty in the presentation of most meals, but your body feels (and is) nourished by the “aliveness” of the ingredients.
 In this farm-to-table food guide to Napa, brought to you by Expedia.com, we’ve included some of our favorite dining picks in the area.

 Located in St. Helena, Farmstead at Long Meadow Ranch is one of Napa’s best-known farm-to-table spots.
 Housed in a former nursery barn, the rustic setting with a modern twist lends itself to family-style dishes with Southern flair and homegrown wine.
 The restaurant is owned by the Hall family who use their multiple estates for cattle ranching, bee-keeping, wine and olive oil production and for growing fruits and vegetables.
 Everything is grown and produced organically and you can indulge in all of it at the restaurant.